dodona-edu/judge-prolog/README.md

 ## Form check

 The form check checks the form of submissions.
-This is basicly a linter.
+This is basically a linter.

 ### Test specification